The School of Creatology

 Designing + developing projects

-Developing new or current or long-lingering projects, promoting and supporting, collaborating on our project and others’ projects, and finding new projects.
+Developing new or current or long-lingering projects, promoting, supporting, collabing on our project & others’ projects, and finding new projects.

 Project progress logs

-Setting intentions for and sharing visions of projects, tracking and monitoring project progress with an in-built project log, receiving feedback, tools, and support.
+Setting intentions for and sharing visions of projects, monitoring project progress with an in-built project log, receiving feedback, tools, encouragement, support.

 Project Prods

-Receiving practical help in fortnightly, 1-hour Project Prod sessions, sharing project design and development, receiving collaborative and co-creative help.
+Receiving help with projects in live Project Prod sessions as needed, sharing design and development, receiving collaborative & co-creative help.

 Enterprise Eggs